quiaro/form-pilot/README.md

 ### Run Locally

+1. Set the port for running the Streamlit app.
+By default, the app runs on port 7860.
+The port can be changed in the `./streamlit/config.toml` file.

-1. Install dependencies and create virtual environment with `uv`
+2. Install dependencies and create virtual environment with `uv`

    ```
    uv sync
    ```

-2. Run the app on http://0.0.0.0:7860/
+3. Run the app on http://localhost:7860/.

    ```
    streamlit run app/main.py
    ```

+4. For a better dev experience, set `runOnSave = true` in `./streamlit/config.toml`.
+This way, the Streamlit server refreshes when it detects changes.

-> If you wish to change any settings to the frontend of the app, edit `config.toml` in the `.streamlit` folder.
+> If you wish to change any settings to the Streamlit app, edit `./streamlit/config.toml`.
 Follow the [Streamlit configuration instructions](https://docs.streamlit.io/develop/api-reference/configuration).

 ### Run in Docker container